pulibrary/parallelogram/README.md

 The settings are:

 * **Interface Language**: This sets language of the app interface itself (as opposed to the language of the records being edited).
 * **WorldCat API Key**: Needed in order to search for WorldCat records.
 The Catalog Administrator may choose to populate this field for all users and prevent it from being viewed or edited.
 (Such is the case in the above screenshot.)
 However, if the administrator has not provided an API key, individual users may enter one.
 The API Key is not needed if you are only using the app to convert Chinese characters to pinyin.
+Currently, both the WorldCat Search API and Metadata API are supported, though support of the Search API will be discontinued on June 29, 2023.
+(See the "Configuration" section above).
+If the Metadata API is being used, you will need to enter both the API Key and the Client Secret.
 * **Perform pre-search...**:  If checked, then the app will automatically search for parallel data for the specified fields.
 If parallel data is found, the field is displayed in bold type.
 Although this takes some extra time when the app is initially opened, it saves the trouble of having to click on a field to see if parallel data was found.
 Fields can be removed from the pre-search list by clicking the X next to the tag name.
 Additional fields can be added by typing the tag name to the right of the list.
 (An 'x' may be used as a wildcard in tag names.)
 The more tags in the list, the longer the pre-searching stage will take.
 Also, if a tag is not in the pre-search list, it will not be displayed in bold even if that field has parallel data.
 The app will not search for this data until you click the plus sign to the left of the field.
 * **Give preference to WorldCat records...**: If checked, then the app will give greater weight to parallel text from records originating from specific institutions.
 "DLC" (Library of Congress) is included by default, but you can enter any code that may be found in field 040.
 This allows you to improve the quality of the parallel text by indicating that certain institutions can be trusted to produce good records.
 * **After adding a parallel field, swap original field and 880...**: If checked, this option allows you to set a policy for what kind of text is placed in the 880 field (either roman or non-roman text).
 When a parallel field is added, the original and 880 fields are swapped (if needed) to conform to this policy.